nrfconnect/sdk-nrf/samples/nrf9160/serial_lte_modem/README.rst

 It provides the following features:

  * Support for generic proprietary AT commands
- * Support for Socket proprietary AT commands
+ * Support for BSD Socket proprietary AT commands
- * Support for TCP proprietary AT commands
- * Support for UDP proprietary AT commands
  * Support for ICMP proprietary AT commands
  * Support for GPS proprietary AT commands
  * Support for communication to external MCU over UART